Soviet space program: Accidents and cover-ups

 The Soviet space program experienced a number of fatal incidents and failures.

 The first official cosmonaut fatality during training occurred on March 23, 1961, when Valentin Bondarenko died in a fire within a low pressure, high oxygen atmosphere.

 On April 23, 1967, Soyuz 1 crashed into the ground at 90 mph due to a parachute failure, killing Vladimir Komarov.
 Komarov's death was the first in-flight fatality in the history of spaceflight.

-The Soviets continued striving for the first lunar mission with the huge N-1 rocket, which exploded on each of four uncrewed tests shortly after launch.
+The Soviets continued striving for the first lunar mission with the N-1 rocket, which exploded on each of four uncrewed tests shortly after launch.
 The Americans won the race to land men on the Moon with Apollo 11 on July 20, 1969.

 In 1971, the Soyuz 11 mission to stay at the Salyut 1 space station resulted in the deaths of three cosmonauts when the reentry capsule depressurized during preparations for reentry.
 This accident resulted in the only human casualties to occur in space (beyond 100 km, as opposed to the high atmosphere).
 The crew members aboard Soyuz 11 were Vladislav Volkov, Georgy Dobrovolsky, and Viktor Patsayev.

 On April 5, 1975, Soyuz 7K-T No.39, the second stage of a Soyuz rocket carrying two cosmonauts to the Salyut 4 space station malfunctioned, resulting in the first crewed launch abort.
 The cosmonauts were carried several thousand miles downrange and became worried that they would land in China, which the Soviet Union was having difficult relations with at the time.
 The capsule hit a mountain, sliding down a slope and almost slid off a cliff; however, the parachute lines snagged on trees and kept this from happening.
 As it was, the two suffered severe injuries and the commander, Lazarev, never flew again.

 On March 18, 1980, a Vostok rocket exploded on its launch pad during a fueling operation, killing 48 people.

 In August 1981, Kosmos 434, which had been launched in 1971, was about to re-enter.
 To allay fears that the spacecraft carried nuclear materials, a spokesperson from the Ministry of Foreign Affairs of the USSR assured the Australian government on 26 August 1981, that the satellite was "an experimental lunar cabin".
 This was one of the first admissions by the Soviet Union that it had ever engaged in a crewed lunar spaceflight program.

 In September 1983, a Soyuz rocket being launched to carry cosmonauts to the Salyut 7 space station exploded on the pad, causing the Soyuz capsule's abort system to engage, saving the two cosmonauts on board.